Leslieying/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Rui is a Master student at SYSU, China (until June 2020).
-He have studied the nekton community structure and their trophic interaction patterns in Daya Bay and Kaozhouyang Bay.
-He has strong interests in the global change impacts on the aquatic/marine ecosystem and further management, this is also the directions he wants to take further study.
-Rui is finding PhD opportunities, so please do not hesitate to contact him.
+I am now a CSC-funded PhD candidate who focuses on marine modelling studies at University of Bristol.
+Before this, I had some experience in marine ecology, including studying the nekton community structure and their trophic interaction patterns in Daya Bay and Kaozhouyang Bay.
+In ordinary life, I'm big fan of guitar, tennis and snooker.